jas3333/GPT-Helper/README.md

 3. ~~Add a backend and connect it to MongoDB to save conversations.~~ I created a separate repository for this.
 4. Make it mobile friendly.
 Not a top priority though since I just use this in a browser on my desktop.
+5. Make it so errors show up in the completion section.
+In the mean time, if you're not getting a response open up the dev tools in the browser and check for errors.
+A lack of response is almost always an API key issue.

 ### To install: